Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Speeding/Driving too Fast for Conditions

-Speeding or driving too fast for conditions can reduce the time a driver has to react to and avoid a potential collision and increase stopping distance.
-Unfortunately, the faster a vehicle is going, the longer (in time and distance) it can take to stop and the bigger the potential impact, damage and injuries that can cause a wreck.
+Speeding or driving too fast for conditions can increase stopping distance and reduce the time a driver has to avoid a collision.
+The faster a vehicle is going, the longer (in time and distance) it can take to stop and the bigger the potential impact.

-Keeping enough space between your vehicle and the one ahead so that you can stop safely without hitting the vehicle ahead is a basic driving rule and is essential to avoiding a rear end wreck.
-This is especially important for semis and other large trucks because of the weight, force and at times hazardous materials (hazmat) like gasoline, toxic substances or other dangerous cargo they can carry.
-Unfortunately, following too closely continues to be a contributing factor in these rear-end collisions.
+Keeping enough space between your vehicle and the one ahead so that you can stop safely without hitting the vehicle ahead is a basic driving rule.
+This is especially important for semis and other large trucks because of the weight and force involved.
+Unfortunately, following too closely continues to be a contributing factor in rear-end truck crashes.

 Driver fatigue is a known crash cause.
-Federal Motor Carrier Safety Regulations limit the number of hours drivers can be behind the wheel or on duty.
-Despite this, they may still experience fatigue and drowsiness while driving.
-Fatigue can slow reaction time, cause drivers to lose focus on the road and even fall asleep at the wheel.
+The FMCSRs limit the number of hours drivers can be behind the wheel or on duty.
+Despite this, they may still experience fatigue and drowsiness while driving causing slowed reaction time, drivers to lose focus and even fall asleep at the wheel.

 Inattentive/Distracted Driving

-All drivers, and especially professional truck drivers, are or should be familiar with rules-of-the-road governing right-of-way at left turns, stop signs, traffic signals, merges and in other situations.
+Professional truck drivers are expected to know rules-of-the-road governing right-of-way at left turns, stop signs, traffic signals, merges and in other situations.
 Despite this, failing to yield the right-of-way remains a significant contributing factor to big rig wrecks.

 Improper lane changes are another major cause of semi accidents.
-Eighteen wheeler drivers typically rely on a system of mirrors to see beside and behind the vehicle.
-There are significant blind spots in which the driver has no or limited visibility.
+Eighteen wheeler drivers typically rely on mirrors to see beside and behind the vehicle.
+There can be significant blind spots.
 If another vehicle is in one of these blind spots, or the driver is not paying proper attention and starts to change lanes, a sideswipe collision can result.

-Driving a tractor trailer or other transport truck safely in rain, snow, ice, sleet or other bad weather conditions can be difficult due to their design, weight, cargo and other factors.
-Federal Motor Carrier Safety Regulations require drivers to reduce speed and use extreme caution in these conditions.
+Tractor trailers or other transport trucks can be more dangerous in rain, snow, ice or other adverse conditions than most passenger vehicles.
+The FMCSRs require drivers to reduce speed and use extreme caution in these conditions.
 If the conditions are dangerous enough they are not allowed to drive until the truck can be operated safely.
-Despite the rules, rain, snow, ice and other weather conditions continue to contribute to truck wrecks
+Despite the rules, rain, snow, ice and other weather conditions continue to contribute to truck wrecks.

 Improper Loading/Cargo Securement

-When cargo is not properly loaded, distributed or secured loads can shift causing the truck to fall or roll over, potentially crushing occupants of vehicles unfortunate enough to be in the way.
-Cargo can also fall off and hit people in other vehicles with the potential for serious injury or death.
-Wrecks due to improper loading can also occur when trucks are loaded with more than their maximum capacity.
+When loads are improperly loaded, distributed or secured the shipment can shift causing the truck to fall or roll over, potentially crushing occupants of other vehicles.
+Goods can also fall hitting other vehicles with the potential for injury or death.
+Overloaded, overweight trucks or oversize loads also can create dangerous situations.

-Flick Law Firm is deeply committed to using our extensive knowledge and resources to help commercial motor vehicle accident victims recover the maximum compensation they need and rightfully deserve.
+Flick Law Firm in Kansas City is committed to using our extensive knowledge and resources to help commercial motor vehicle accident victims recover the maximum compensation they need and rightfully deserve.
+Cases are handled on a contingency fee basis.

 To put our experience and track record to work for you call (816) 221-0501 or complete the Contact Us Form to see how our focus, experience and results can make a difference in your case.
 We look forward to helping you.